CRClothier/CRClothier/README.md

 - 👨🏻‍💻 I'm a Full-Stack Developer.

-- 👀 I use Javascript, Webpack, React, Ruby & WordPress.
+- 👀 I use JavaScript, Webpack, React, Ruby & Rails.

 - 🎓 Currently a student at Microverse Bootcamp, Graduating 2024.